xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 Allow a multi-user, password control, access to a single-page application, to enter/update the daily weight, and display various graphs and trends.

-## Current status and TODOS
+## Current status

-First version of angular2 client is functionnal, (but visually ugly !)
+Client is working with Angular2-beta.0

+## TODOs and ideas ...

+Need to add a graph rendering within Angular2 (ideally from Google Graph ?!) ?